Email Phishing Scam Results in Healthcare Organisation Breach

 On August 2 and 3, the accounts of those employees were accessed by the hackers immediately.
 They directed employee payments made by those affected to their own bank account.
 The phishing attack was discovered on August 4, access to the employees’ accounts was blocked.

-Although the phishing attackers did not appear to attempt gaining access to patient information, it is possible that some patients’ PHI was viewed.
+Although the PHIshing attackers did not appear to attempt gaining access to patient information, it is possible that some patients’ PHI was viewed.
 Therefore, there is also a risk that it was potentially stolen.
 In compliance with HIPAA’s Breach Notification Rule, Chase Brexton Health Care has notified patients of the breach and informed them that PHI access is not suspected.
 In response to the risk that their information could be used for malicious purposes, patients are being offered complimentary identity theft repair services.

 The types of information potentially compromised was limited to names, addresses, dates of birth, patient ID numbers, provider name, diagnosis codes, service location, line of service, visit descriptions, medication details, and insurance information.